erth5/webstorm-template/README.md

 - open the settings -> language and frameworks -> Typescript and set "Recompile on changes" on

-files will be refresh on first contact
+files can be refreshed on first contact

 - click on index.html to open your webpage